Parametric and Non-Parametric Tests: The Complete Guide

 Mann-Whitney U-Test

-2. This test is used to investigate whether two independent samples were selected from a population having the same distribution.
+• This test examines whether two independent samples come from a population with the same distribution.

-3. It is a true non-parametric counterpart of the T-test and gives the most accurate estimates of significance especially when sample sizes are small and the population is not normally distributed.
+• It acts as a true non-parametric counterpart to the T-test and offers the most accurate significance estimates, especially with small sample sizes and non-normally distributed populations.

 • Mann-Whitney Wilcoxon Test.